Projects In Progress

 Granby Willow Wood Park Shoreline Restoration (2017 – present)

-Location: Public greenspace at the corner of Granby St and Willow Wood Drive bridge
+Location: Public green space at the corner of Granby Street and the Willow Wood Drive bridge

-- The City has done extensive survey work at the site (Jan 2018) to inform planning efforts.
+- The City performed extensive survey work at the site (Jan 2018) to inform planning efforts.

-- The City has done extensive tree trimming (Feb 2018) along approximately 200 feet of the shoreline, to remove low overhanging limbs that were shading out the existing marsh.
+- The City did extensive tree trimming (Feb 2018) along approximately 200 feet of the shoreline, to remove very low overhanging limbs that were shading out the existing marsh.